-If you’re a passionate jet ski rider, then you’ll want to invest into some decent jet ski riding gloves.
-Here are the best 5 for 2021.
+If you’re a passionate jet ski rider, then you’ll want to invest in some decent jet ski riding gloves.
+Here are the best 5 for 2022.

 Often people who ride for the first few times don’t think about gloves.
 It’s only after getting blisters, sunburn or even slip off their grips do they think about purchasing PWC gloves.

-But at least they’re now away, so now it’s time to find a good pair.
+But at least they’re now away, so now it’s time to find a great pair that stands up to your demands behind the handlebars.

 Let’s have a look at what is available.